puppetlabs/puppet-docs/source/guides/install_puppet/install_el.markdown

 On your puppet master node(s), run `sudo yum install puppet-server`.
 This will install Puppet and an init script (`/etc/init.d/puppetmaster`) for running a test-quality puppet master server.

+Do not start the puppet master service yet.

 ### Upgrading

 **Note:** Be sure to read our [tips on upgrading](./upgrading.html) before upgrading your whole Puppet deployment.